 A Cheating Spouse - How an Emotional Affair Starts

-Wife: “No, he’s not actually sleeping with anyone.”
+Wife: “No, it's not physical.
+He’s not actually sleeping with anyone.”

 Friend: “Huh??”